Skip Global navigation and goto content

 Animal bites or injuries require immediate attention and possibly a visit to a doctor or emergency room because domesticated and feral animals can transmit a large number of diseases to humans.
 Special attention and urgency should be given to injuries involving small children (up to 2 yrs old) or injuries located above the neck and shoulders (i.e. face bites).

-Even though only animal injuries requiring rabies treatment are reportable to the Florida Department of Health, all animal bites should be reported to the Okaloosa County Health Department.
+Even though only animal injuries requiring rabies treatment are reportable to the Florida Department of Health, all animal bites should be reported to DOH-Okaloosa.

-If you need to report an animal bite, contact the Okaloosa County Health Department, Environmental Health Branch at (850) 689-7859.
+If you need to report an animal bite, contact DOH-Okaloosa, Environmental Health Branch at 850-689-7859.
 If the bite is from a cat, dog, or ferret, Environmental Health staff is responsible for attempting to locate the animal and making sure it is kept in observation at the owners’ home or the local animal control facility for a 10-day quarantine.
 The bite report is then forwarded to the Disease Surveillance staff for evaluation.